vikrampawar/book-highlights/pages/core-java-volume-i—fundamentals--eleventh-edition.md

 Vikram: [Continue from here 28/09/2021]

-Note that a lambda expression can only be rewritten as a method reference if the body of the lambda expression calls a single method and doesn’t do anything else ([link](https://learning.oreilly.com/library/view/-/9780135167199/chapter6.xhtml#f49fbb4d-020f-4af4-9319-5ae5c591c5c9))
+Note that a lambda expression can only be rewritten as a method reference if the body of the lambda expression calls a single method and doesnâ€™t do anything else ([link](https://learning.oreilly.com/library/view/-/9780135167199/chapter6.xhtml#f49fbb4d-020f-4af4-9319-5ae5c591c5c9))

 In the second variant, the first parameter becomes the implicit parameter of the method.
 For example, String::compareToIgnoreCase is the same as (x, y) -> x.compareToIgnoreCase(y). ([link](https://learning.oreilly.com/library/view/-/9780135167199/chapter6.xhtml#29cee4e1-d641-4b2a-8821-76b959da2ed5))